 If you are struggling with your fertility, it's important to talk to your doctor not only about your physical symptoms, but also about any emotional challenges you may be facing.
 These issues are treatable.

-Prenatal Depression: Contrary to the old wives' tale that hormonal changes in pregnancy will ward off mental health conditions, pregnancy can actually cause depression in many women, particularly women who have had depressive episodes in the past.
+Contrary to the old wives' tale that hormonal changes in pregnancy will ward off mental health conditions, pregnancy can actually cause depression in many women, particularly women who have had depressive episodes in the past, according to an article from Mayo Clinic.
 Depression during pregnancy is usually described as "prenatal depression" or "antenatal depression."

 Feeling tired or sleeping too much, lack of appetite, and loss of enjoyment of regular things can all be signs of depression.
 It's important to remember that you aren't alone: A widely-cited statistic from the American Congress of Obstetricians and Gynecologists estimates that anywhere from 14 to 23 percent of women will experience some depressive symptoms during pregnancy.